 Exploring/Camping: caves and abandoned mines mostly.
 It's a good excuse to spend time with friends in unfamiliar surroundings.

 Board games: I've built up a fairly sizeable collection of boardgames.
-If you hear 'board games' and think 'monopoly', then you may want to look into what board games are like now.
-I'd suggest Settlers of Catan as a good gateway game.
+If you hear 'board games' and think 'monopoly', then I would be happy to suggest some more modern board games that you might enjoy.

 Computer games: I grew up on adventure games like Monkey Island and now I have a Steam account full of games that I don't have enough time to play.
 I especially like cooperative online games.

 Wargaming: I've not had much time for miniature war-gaming since graduation but, every now and then, someone kicks off a Necromunda campaign or Blood Bowl league.

 Roleplay games: I still own a catalogue of the old World of Darkness line of roleplay games.
 Vampire and Hunter were my favourites.